atsixian/jupyterlab-model-card/README.md

 ![Github Actions Status](https://github.com/Deerhound579/jupyterlab-ext-tut/workflows/Build/badge.svg)

+## TO DO

+Merge main.js from my own model card repo with this repo.

+## How to Contribute

 To push to Grace branch:
 Run ```git branch -a``` to make sure you're on the right branch "grace".